 - Fake Nationality: Hoo boy.
-We have Brits playing Italians (Derek Jacobi, Sean Harris, Julian Bleach), Brits playing Spaniards (Jeremy Irons, Holliday Grainger, David Oakes, and Joanne Whalley), a Brit playing a German (Simon McBurney), a Dutch woman playing an Italian (Lotte Verbeek), a Canadian-American playing an Italian (Colm Feore), a Lithuanian playing an Italian (Ruta Gedmintas), a French-Canadian playing an Italian (Emmanuelle Chriqui), and a French-Canadian playing a Spaniard (Francois Arnaud).
+We have Brits playing Italians (Derek Jacobi, Sean Harris, Julian Bleach), Brits playing Spaniards (Jeremy Irons, Holliday Grainger, David Oakes, and Joanne Whalley), a Brit playing a German (Simon McBurney), a Dutch woman playing an Italian (Lotte Verbeek), a Canadian-American playing an Italian (Colm Feore), a Lithuanian playing an Italian (Ruta Gedmintas), a French-Canadian playing an Italian (Emmanuelle Chriqui), a Romanian playing a French person (Ana Ularu), and a French-Canadian playing a Spaniard (François Arnaud).

 - Lying Creator: If you look at the record, the show runners were this in spades.
-In two of the more notable examples, they said that they wouldn't go into the Banquet of the Chesnuts because it would be too much "even for Showtime."
+In two of the more notable examples, they said that they wouldn't go into the Banquet of the Chestnuts, because it would be too much "even for Showtime."
 They did.
-Then they said they wouldn't go into the Cesare and Lucretzia incest before doing it as well.
+Then they said they wouldn't go into the Cesare and Lucrezia incest before doing it as well.

 - Playing Against Type: Ronin Vibert, known for playing the pathetic and timid Lepidus on Rome, plays Lucrezia's rapist husband Giovanni Sforza.